MothNik/robust_fourier/README.md

 import numpy as np
 from robust_fourier import hermite_approx

-ORDER = 25  # the order of the Hermite functions
+ORDER = 25  # the order of the Hermite Functions
 ALPHA = 20.0  # the scaling factor for the x-variable MU = 150.0  # the shift of the x-variable